 3. Try TCP 4280

 If you are connecting to your authority server over the SSL-based port TCP 4285 and web restore fails, try it with port 4280.
 Some browsers handle SSL issues more severely than others, so remove SSL from the equation.
-Perform this test if the authority server hosts the storage in the destination (that is, a private cloud deployment).
+Perform this test if the authority server hosts the storage in the destination (that is, an on-premises deployment).
 If a storage server is involved, see the next section.